adillon3/BookKeeper/BookKeeper/src/main/java/com/example/bookkeeper/README.txt

 =========================================================
 3-14 NOTES
 =========================================================
-User's can input the data for one of their characters using the UI.
+Users can input the data for one of their characters using the UI.
 Certain fields have two options for input methods.
 For example, hair color by default is chosen from a list of options.
 If the user is not satisfied with any of these options, they can select "Other, Please Specify".
 This will bring up a text entry box for them to enter a new hair color.
 If they go back and select another option, the text box will disappear and be cleared.
 This is the case for